-What this policy aims Inform MASS Staff, Board and volunteers of the Code of Conduct to do expected for the organisation and to acknowledge the commitment of staff to uphold the values of MASS and comply with expectations of conduct.
-Who this policy All MASS staff and volunteers applies to Who is responsible All MASS staff and volunteers for carrying out this policy?
-What words used in /hat words used in Definitions provided in document. this policy mean Legislation this policy Human Rights and Equal Opportunity Commission is based on Fair Work Commission National Standards for Disability Services Child Safe Standards Victorian Human Services Standard Victorian Occupational Health & Safety Act 2014 National Disability Insurance Scheme (Code of Conduct) Rules 0281 Department of Health and Human Services - Code of Conduct Other relevant All MASS policies and procedures inclusive of those referenced in this policies document
+What this policy Inform MASS Staff, Board and volunteers of the Code of

+aims to do Conduct expected for the organization.

+Who this policy nis policy All MASS staff, Board members and volunteers

+applies to

+Who is All MASS staff, Board members and volunteers

+responsible for

+carrying out this

+policy

+What words used Definitions provided in document.

+in this policy

+mean

+Legislation this Human Rights and Equal Opportunity Commission

+policy is based on Fair Work Commission

+National Standards for Disability Services

+Child Safe Standards

+Victorian Human Services Standard

+Victorian Occupational Health & Safety Act 2014 National Disability Insurance Scheme (Code of Conduct) Rules 0281

+Department of Families, Fairness and Housing - Code of

+Conduct

+Other relevant All MASS policies and procedures

+policies All MASS policies and procedures

+Policies

-Version Date Author/Editor Approved by Notes 1.0 26/8/2016 Peter Lane 1.1 02/10/2018 C Trenfield S.Reeves New document 1.2 25/06/2019 C.Trenfield S.Reeves reference of NDIS Code of Conduct 1.3 15/6/2020 C.Trenfield S. Reeves Annual Review 1.4 09/02/2022 C.Trenfield S. Reeves Annual Review Inclusion of Drugs & Alcohol, Mobile devices, e- communication & social media, Staff conflict of interest, changed Director to CEO, updated Vision and Purpose 1.5 Annual Review, removed Mission & Culture, added Purpose & Values.
-Wording amendment to MASS and External Social Media.
+Version Date Author/Editor Approved by Notes 1.0 26/8/2016 Peter Lane 1.1 02/10/2018 C Trenfield S.Reeves New document 1.2 25/06/2019 C.Trenfield S.Reeves Reference of NDIS Code of Conduct 1.3 15/6/2020 C.Trenfield S.Reeves Annual Review

+1.4 09/02/2022 C.Trenfield S. Reeves Inclusion of Drugs & Alcohol, Mobile devices, e- communication & social media, Staff conflict of interest, changed Director to CEO, updated Vision and Purpose 1.5 03/5/2023 C. Trenfield Annual review, update values